jnozzi/cocoadev.com/markdown/LightBlueUI.md

 ----

 You'll basically have to subclass the existing control classes and override their drawing methods.
 However, this is a bad idea in most cases.
 Users expect Mac apps to look like Mac apps, not some crazy blue thingy where every control is different.
-That's reserved for General/MicrosoftOffice.
+That's reserved for MicrosoftOffice.

 ----

-Or Disco. -- General/RobRix
+Or Disco. -- RobRix

 ----

-Well, Disco's more grey than blue. :P -General/JonathanGrynspan
+Well, Disco's more grey than blue. :P -JonathanGrynspan